Programme

 From dashboards to decisions: Building data capability

 To make confident decisions across a trust, leaders need more than dashboards.
-They need the capacity, expertise and culture to interpret data well and turn insight into action.
-This session will explore how trusts are building the capability to use data effectively at every level – developing strong data foundations, supporting leaders to interpret insight confidently, and identifying and nurturing the next generation of data leaders within their organisations.
+They need strong data foundations, the ability to interpret insight well, and the organisational capacity to turn information into action.
+This session explores how trusts are building data capability in practice – from improving data quality and supporting leaders to use insight confidently, to evolving the role of data teams and developing the skills needed for increasingly connected, dashboard-driven environments.

 Being curious but cautious (AI and new technologies)